AI Intelligence · Global Radar · Asia-Pacific Focus

 Every tranche of the HKSAR Government's tokenized green bond programme — ISIN, coupon, tenor and settlement rail — sourced from HKMA announcements and the Hong Kong Government Bond Programme.

-Regulated tokenized money market and investment funds issued under Hong Kong's framework — Franklin OnChain HK, the ChinaAMC HKD Digital fund and others — with NAV cadence and authorisation status.
+Regulated tokenized money market and investment funds — like Franklin OnChain HK and the ChinaAMC HKD Digital fund — with NAV cadence and authorisation status traced to the regulator.

 The DLT infrastructure beneath each issuance — HSBC Orion, the CMU's digital platform and Project Ensemble participants — so you can trace where an asset is actually settled, not just who issued it.